 Consequently, if you really want to eat healthier and more balanced snacks, then you should be looking for chips that have been baked or air-/vacuum-fried.
 That way you are eating less oil or no oil at all.

-We get it, the ability to indulge in tasty snacks is an important part of our health and well-being, but there is another way...
+We get it, the experience of indulging in tasty snacks is an important part of our health and well-being, but there is another way...

 Did you know that the majority of “potato” chips are barely potato at all?
-Whilst chips don’t have to be made from potatoes, the truth is that most popular chip brands use a blend of highly-processed ingredients from questionable sources.
+Whilst chips don’t necessarily have to be made from potatoes, the truth is that most popular chip brands use a blend of highly-processed ingredients from questionable sources.

 Check out the amazing plant-based ingredients that we use in our tasty Macro Snacks!

-Luckily for you, Macro Snacks have gone ahead and done just that; we’ve created an entire range of perfectly balanced, crunchy, nutritional, AND delicious chips to match the flavors of all your favorite brands.
+Luckily for you, Macro Snacks have gone ahead and done just that; we’ve created an entire range of the best perfectly-balanced, crunchy, healthy, nutritional, AND delicious chips to match the flavors of all your favorite brands.

-Macro Snacks are made using an extrusion method to make the protein puff base.
-From there, the puffs are baked in an oven and then tumbled in seasoning and oil, then baked again to create the best crunch on the market.
+Macro Snacks's chips are made using an extrusion method to make the protein puff base.
+From there, the puffs are baked in an oven and then tumbled in seasoning and healthy plant-based oil, then baked again to create the best crunch on the market.

 There you have it...healthy chips that are nutritionally balanced AND taste amazing!